Stevenson University Emergency Procedures

 - Walk to safe areas as far away from the building as possible.
 Avoid roadways or driveways used by emergency vehicles.
 Do not try to drive off of the property as this may impede emergency vehicles from coming onto the property.

-- Campus Security will give the “all clear” signal to return to the building after all areas have been reported safe.
+- Campus Safety will give the “all clear” signal to return to the building after all areas have been reported safe.

 If you are caught in a fire